 No starches like potatoes or sweet potatoes

 This was so, so difficult, but we made it work and it was so worth the effort.
-Progress was significant when combined with the Healthy From the Inside Out 30 Day Program.
+Progress was significant when combined with a candida cleanse.
 We tried to find ways to have fun.
 One night we went to dinner, we hadn’t been in a very long time.
 We went to a little steak house in our area.
 We ordered steaks, tableside salads so we could pick what went in, and steamed veggies with no carrots.
 For salad dressing we asked for olive oil and lots of lemons.
 Lemons are citrus and on the do not eat list, primarily because they are what is called “histamine liberators”.
 So if a meal has histamines in it, the lemon will liberate histamines in excess causing you problems.
 So if the meal is low histamine we found my husband could have as much lemon as he liked.
 We also had a drink with club soda, gin or vodka which are not generally fermented, organic stevia for a touch of sweetness and lots of limes.
 Our waiter was awesome and really went out of his way to help us enjoy our meal despite the stringent food restrictions.
 We had fun, it was a nice evening out and my husband had zero reactions.

 I learned to cook some pretty good stuff which I will share with you in a later post.
 Living along the southern California coast there is a way of eating here that with recipes coming from Europe I needed to doctor a lot of stuff up.
 Fresh spices are so important and lots of them.
 Stay tuned and I will add some low histamine recipes.